diz-vara/CarND-P5/README.md

 negative examples.
 For this project I reviewed the set (moving some images between classes), now it contains about 14500 positive examples (vehicles) and 16200 negative examples (not vehicles)

-I collected this dataset using my car detector, based on OpenCV [CascadeClassifer](http://docs.opencv.org/trunk/db/d28/tutorial_cascade_classifier.html) with LBP featues.
+I collected this dataset using my car detector, based on OpenCV [CascadeClassifer](http://docs.opencv.org/trunk/db/d28/tutorial_cascade_classifier.html) with LBP features.
 I did not use this classifier in the project because:
 - it is clearly stated that we must use HOG features and sliding windows
-- my classifer does not detect vehicles veewn from the side, and to retrain it is too large a task (it takes about 10 days now)
+- my classifier does not detect vehicles seen from the side, and to retrain it is too large a task (it takes about 10 days now)

 #### 2. HOG features extraction

-The code for this step is contained in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the file `extract_features.py`).

-Basing on my experiense, I decided to use images of size 32x32 pixels: I know that it is possible to detect the car with a window of such size - and it is computationally cheeper.
+Basing on my experience, I decided to use images of size 32x32 pixels: I know that it is possible to detect the car with a window of such size - and it is computationally cheaper.

 I looked at, but rejected the idea of color-based detection.
 I can't say for California, but here, in St.-Petersburg, it is often impossible to find any color in car images: